-Parameter Mayer and Gradle, in addition to managing the build process, can play the role of dependency management tools too.
+Solution Addition to managing the build process, can play the role of dependency management tools too.

-Continuous Integration and Continuous Deployment ++
+Continuous Integration and Continuous Deployment

 An extreme application of build automation is called continuous integration (CI) in which integration, building, and testing happens automatically after each code change.